 At The City Law School, he is leader for evidence on the bar course.
 He also teaches criminal advocacy and advanced criminal litigation.
 He teaches on academic programmes too, and delivers seminars on the LL.M 'Criminal trials: evidence and proof' module, and the LL.M 'Forensic psychology for the criminal practitioner' module.
 He has received numerous awards for excellence in teaching and curriculum development from both the law school and the university.

-He is the co-author of Keane & McKeown, The Modern Law of Evidence (Oxford University Press), now in its 11th edition.
-This is a leading text on the law of evidence which has been cited with approval by appellate courts in the UK and Commonwealth and by the International Criminal Tribunal for Rwanda.
+He is the co-author of Keane & McKeown, The Modern Law of Evidence (Oxford University Press), now in its 12th edition.
+This is a leading text on the law of evidence which has been cited with approval by appellate courts in the UK and Commonwealth and by the International Criminal Tribunal (Rwanda).
 He is also a member of the Criminal Law Review's case commentary team.